 Lost gear can drift through the depths catching whatever crosses its path, entangling and killing ocean life, also known as ghost fishing.
 Fishing nets can smother a coral reef and crab pots can continue trapping marine creatures on the ocean floor.

 Recent research has revealed the scale of this problem.
 The FAO estimates that at least 640,000 tonnes of fishing gear is lost each year and that fishing gear makes up 10% of all marine debris.
-A recent paper, published in Nature, found that 46% all of the plastic found in the Great Pacific Garbage Patch is thought to be fishing nets.
+Fishing nets make up as much as 46% of all of the plastic found in the Great Pacific Garbage Patch.

 The MSC Fisheries Standard and gear loss